kkbest/MultilevelProcessEnvironment/README.md

 The execution engine resolves any actions that need to be taken and updates the MBA accordingly.

 ##Examples
+The src/test directory contains a JUnit test suite and example XML file.

 ##References
 [1] Christoph Schütz, Lois M. L. Delcambre and Michael Schrefl: